pusacaspica/js-webgl-2d-polygon-morpher/README.md

 The correspondence between vertices of the two polygons is done completely manually.
 That is, the source and destination vertices are matched according to the order of declaration of the vertices of each polygon.
 Depending on the polygon, this can cause unintuitive transformations.

 The code has an “automatic” way of making this correspondence, assigning the source vertices to the destination vertices through proximity.
-In its current state, this mode is functional but causes unsatisfactory results since that, at the end of the operation, the edges of the transformation will not always match the edges of the target polygon.
-Switching between the two modes can be done in line 319, switching between “DistanceMethod.AUTO” and “DistanceMethod.MANUAL”.
+In its current state, this mode is barely functional since that, at the end of the operation, the edges of the transformation will not always match the edges of the target polygon.
+Switching between the two modes can be done at the INTERPOLATOR.calculateFrames() function call, switching between “DistanceMethod.AUTO” and “DistanceMethod.MANUAL”.

 morpher.js has a collection of classes:
     - COLOR class, to store colors that can be used by vertices;